Highway-Kebabbery/Pre-VT-Checklist/README.md

   * Not built for MacOS or Linux systems
 * Microsoft Excel
 * Microsoft ActiveX Data Objects 6.1 Library (other versions may work)
 * SQLite ODBC Driver available <a href="http://www.ch-werner.de/sqliteodbc/" target="_blank">here</a>.
-(Written and tested using the Win64 version: sqliteodbc_w64.exe)
+(Choose Win32 or Win64 based on the bitness of your Microsoft Office installation.)

 ### Instructions
 1. Install the required SQLite ODBC Driver linked in [Software Requirements](#software-requirements).
 2. Download the latest release of the project [here](https://github.com/Highway-Kebabbery/Pre-VT-Checklist/releases).
+3. Office may block the content of the application because it contains macros.
+Right-click "Pre-VT Checklist.xlsm" > select "Properties" > select "Unblock" at the bottom og the "General" tab if the option appears.
+4. You may need to select the option to "Enable Macros" in a yellow ribbon under the main menu of the Excel file.
-3. Read the instructions at the top of the spreadsheet.
+5. Read the instructions at the top of the spreadsheet.
-4. Copy an assortment of object names from __EITHER__ the ANALYSIS or PRODUCT test objects available in cells N28:N45.
+6. Copy an assortment of object names from __EITHER__ the ANALYSIS or PRODUCT test objects available in cells N28:N45.
 Paste the objects into the golden cells of column A. For now, you __MUST__ paste the first object into cell A7.
 This will be fixed later.
-5. Select the appropriate object type in cell A4.
+7. Select the appropriate object type in cell A4.
-6. Click "Browse."
+8. Click "Browse."
-7. Check status messages in column L.
+9. Check status messages in column L.

 ## Technology
 * **Visual Basic for Applications (VBA):** I learned VBA for this project because it's the internal language for Microsoft Office applications.